CamStan/test-docs/unifyfs-docs/docs/verifyio.rst

 """""""""""""""""""""""

-In the event that there are no potential conflicts, or each potential conflict was performed by the same rank, VerifyIO will report the application as being properly synchronized and therefore compatible with UnifyFS.
+In the event that there are no potential conflicts, or each potential conflict pair was performed by the same rank, VerifyIO will report the application as being properly synchronized and therefore compatible with UnifyFS.

 .. code-block:: none